 Please note that over the coming months we will be eliminating as much plastic as possible from our packaging.
 No more poly bags.
 This will mean that all deliveries will be in (mostly re used) cardboard boxes or original Jiffy Bags with capok wadding and this will incur slightly higher delivery charges.
 Any internal plastic packaging will be re used bags that parts have been supplied to us in.
-Any small parts may be packed in brown paper bags and should be handled carefully to avoid loss.

 We firmly believe that it is time to act and that we should all be making an effort to reduce the amount of single use plastics in circulation today.

 We sincerely hope that you will support us in this endeavour.

 This information is to help you to understand some basic principles and to suggest possible systems for your van conversion.
 It is in no way intended to be a complete or definitive guide to vehicle electrics or your van conversion.